Nateil503/Nateil503.github.io/_posts/2024-03-26-RideShare-App.md

 ![image](https://github.com/Nateil503/Nateil503.github.io/assets/114696114/48d93441-8e43-446a-9724-390dbd6a3c30)
 ![image](https://github.com/Nateil503/Nateil503.github.io/assets/114696114/eaa30474-c044-400d-8779-844c5407f500)

-The DynamoDB should be updated with the items returned, with the credentials of the ride requestor.
+The DynamoDB should be updated with the items returned, with the credentials of the ride requester.
 ![image](https://github.com/Nateil503/Nateil503.github.io/assets/114696114/58394abb-37b3-41cf-b7f1-323b241ac44b)

 And with that, we have our RideShare app!